ZetCode

 public delegate TResult Func<in T1, in T2, out TResult>(T1 arg1, T2 arg2);

-For instance, this delegate encapsulates a method that has two parameters and returns a value of the type specified by the TResult parameter.
+This delegate represents a method with two input parameters and a return value of type TResult.

 C# Func simple example